West Scotland vs East Scotland

 We have covered so much, and I have not even mentioned our western and eastern islands.
 I guess that will have to wait for another blog!
 However, I am afraid I have failed in my task.
 I still cannot decide which side of bonnie Scotland I love the most.
 Both have beautiful coastlines, castles full of Scottish history, great food and towering mountains.
 But they each have a different charm; the west is rugged and dramatic, often with the moody skies to match.
 The east is quieter and prettier with more chance of seeing the sun shine.
 So I guess my advice is... see both!
 A number of our all inclusive vacation packages take you to visit both sides of Scotland, meaning you get a real taste of west and east.

-Scotland misses you; we can't wait to welcome you back.Recent articles
+We can't wait to welcome you back to Scotland!Recent articles